blankoworld/makefly/special/about.md

 In fact, it's a lightweight weblog engine that generates some HTML static files.

+## No UI?

+Makefly aims to do a thing and do it well.
+It's not user-friendly so you cannot easily add posts.
+To do this, you need a UI (User Interface) that Makefly's project don't get.
+But [BlogBox project (fr)](http://blogbox.e-mergence.org "Learn more on BlogBox project") wants to do this soon (approximatively 2013, March).

+If you are interested by an UI, perhaps would you be available for:

+  * creating pictures that show a web interface
+  * testing Makefly to explain what is missing
+  * developing a lightweight web interface for Makefly
+  * giving you opinion about Makefly
+  * explain what you expect about a weblog administration panel

 ## Makefly on the web

 Some repositories could be found here: